-The Collegeville Institute was chartered in 1967 and the first scholars arrived on Lake Watab in 1968.
-In 1973 Father Kilian became president of the Institute, a title he still holds.
+The Collegeville Institute was chartered in 1967 and the first scholars arrived in 1968.
+In 1973 Father Kilian became president of the Collegeville Institute, a title he still holds.
 Dr. Robert S. Bilheimer, who arrived as executive director in 1974, consolidated the resident scholars program and created a new program of summer consultations.
-Beginning with the inaugural consultation, Bilheimer and the consultation co-chairs, Father Thomas Stransky, CSP, and Patrick Henry, pioneered a first-person method of discourse that has become the Institute’s hallmark contribution to the ecumenical movement.
+Beginning with the inaugural consultation, Bilheimer and the consultation co-chairs, Father Thomas Stransky, CSP, and Patrick Henry, pioneered a first-person method of discourse that has become the Collegeville Institute’s hallmark contribution to the ecumenical movement.
 Henry, who had twice been a resident scholar, was named executive director when Bilheimer retired in 1984.
 Donald Ottenhoff began serving as executive director in 2004 and continues in that post today.
-In addition to the resident scholars program the Institute began offering short-term residencies in 2004.
-In 2008, the Institute began hosting summer writing workshops for pastors, ministers, academics, and laypersons designed to encourage the writing and disciplined reading of serious literature that engages matters of the spirit.
-And in 2009, the Collegeville Institute Seminars program, an interdisciplinary, ecumenical, collaborative initiative designed to gather scholars and ministers to explore issues of importance for today’s Christian communities, was launched.
+In addition to the resident scholars program the Collegeville Institute began offering short-term residencies in 2004.
+In 2008, the Collegeville Institute began hosting summer writing workshops for pastors, ministers, academics, and laypersons designed to encourage the writing and disciplined reading of serious literature that engages matters of the spirit.
+In 2009, the Collegeville Institute Seminars program, an interdisciplinary, ecumenical, collaborative initiative designed to gather scholars and ministers to explore issues of importance for today’s Christian communities, was launched.
 In 2013, the Collegeville Institute initiated the Fellows Program, which focuses on pastoral leadership development with the goal of strengthening church leaders’ sense of themselves as civic leaders and public theologians.